robbdimitrov/pixelgram/API.md

 The following are all of the supported API calls.
 Almost all of them require JSON Web Token in the headers.
 The only exclusions are `POST /sessions` and `POST /users`.
 Everything else won't work unless valid token is supplied.
-Token duration is `1 hour`.
+Token duration is `12 hours`.
 All request have the prefix `/api/v1.0` or whatever are set in the `server.config.ts` file.

 ## Table of contents